-Both the organisation and its staff have a strong focus on learner achievement, but do not set targets or compare benchmarks for student success.
-Instead they expect that every learner who attends an AIC course can succeed, and staff work hard to keep all students focused on completion.
-However, the lack of numerical analysis, for instance, was evident in the fact that no-one had an explanation for the spike in student success in 2012 or why it has not continued in subsequent years.
+Both the organisation and its staff have a strong focus on learner achievement but do not set targets or compare benchmarks for student success.
+Instead they expect that every learner who attends an Alphacrucis Ltd course can succeed, and staff work hard to keep all students focused on completion.
+However, the lack of numerical analysis means that although staff have a good understanding of the various components of student achievement, and work hard at student success, whether or not students are actually achieving overall is assumed rather than evident.

-The strategy for raising Pasifika achievement is still emerging and yet to be fully implemented or result in improvements.
-Given that Pasifika make up 18 per cent of AIC's students, it is important that this gap is addressed with urgency.
+The strategy for raising Pasifika achievement across the two Alphacrucis organisations is still emerging and yet to be fully implemented or result in sustainable improvements.
+Given that the Pasifika achievement rate is trending downwards at Alphacrucis International College, this indicates that the above upward trend is probably coincidental rather than the result of an improvement strategy.